-Full payment and signed waiver is required with each application (if a class is full and alternatives are not available fees are refundable).
+Full payment and a signed waiver are required with each application.
+If a class is full and alternatives are not available fees are refundable.

 All on the water activities are patrolled by 5 “chase” boats operated by a US Sailing Certified Instructor and apprentices.
 These boats consist of a 17’ Bristol Runabout, two 16’ Inflatable boats (Ribcraft and a Zodiac) and a two 16’ Carolina Skiffs.

 The Ipswich Bay Harbormaster’s Boat patrols the area.